 One of the best places to dive is Cabo Pulmo, located in Cabo Este (Eastern Cape), which is just over 35 miles away from San Jose del Cabo.
 This is where you can see the only hard coral reef and one of three living coral reefs in North America, with over 350 species making their home here.
 You’ll also see large manta rays, whale sharks and sea lion colonies.
 This beautiful protected area attracts many divers and snorkelers.

-Los Cabos is a world-class destination for playing golf.
-Encircled by mountains, surrounded by deserts and coasts splashed by the Sea of Cortez and the Pacific Ocean.
-The spectacular championship golf courses are absolute heaven for any golf lover.
-Los Cabos is also the site of major international tournaments such as the PGA Senior Slam Tour.
+Los Cabos is a premier destination for golf.
+Framed by mountains, surrounded by deserts and bathed by the waters of the Sea of Cortez and the Pacific Ocean, the golf courses featured in this destination are a delight for any golf lover.
+Los Cabos is also a preferred site of major golf tournaments, including the Senior PGA Slam Tour.